Recruiters Share Their Top Priorities for 2021

 6. Break down barriers to hiring — both internally and externally

-Internal mobility gained momentum in 2020, with many companies moving talent around to fill gaps created by hiring pauses.
+Internal mobility gained momentum in 2020 as one of the biggest trends in recruiting, with many companies moving talent around to fill gaps created by hiring pauses.
 Unfortunately, few had strong processes in place to support this strategy, resulting in unwanted hiccups and setbacks.

 To avoid this problem in 2021 and put solid foundations in place for the future, Justin Huschka, talent acquisition leader (experienced and early career hiring) at Koch Industries, says his team is starting the year with a “two-day sprint” focused on removing barriers in the company’s internal and external hiring processes.